 REBECCA SNYDER FAWCETT

 Becky Fawcett is the founder and president of Helpusadopt.org, an equality based organization that seeks to reduce the financial burden of adoption by awarding large, life-changing, problem-solving grants.
-She graduated from Franklin & Marshall College in 1992 with a BA in American Studies.

 Becky and her husband Kipp adopted their son, Jake, in 2005, and their daughter, Brooke, in 2009.
 After adopting their son, Becky and Kipp, were so grateful that they had the financial means to adopt that they decided to make a donation to an organization that would help ease another family’s financial burden.
 Sadly, they could not find an adoption grant organization that was based on a mission of equality.
 To address this need and help all types of families, they founded Helpusadopt.org in 2007.
-Under Becky's leadership, Helpusadopt.org has grown from a kitchen-table organization into a strong, national presence with a full time staff of five, board of 14, hundreds of volunteers, and thousands of donors.
+Under Becky's leadership, Helpusadopt.org has grown from a kitchen-table organization into a strong, national presence with a full time staff of four, board of twenty two, hundreds of volunteers, and thousands of donors.

-Becky lives in Manhattan with her husband Kipp and her children Jake and Brooke.
+Becky lives in Manhattan with her husband Kipp and her children Jake and Brooke

 Founder, Board Vice Chair